Dreamvention/cleanslice/app/README.md

 Use this pattern when you are implementing Application logic inside the Domain and require Services.
 You can add application specific logic into your Services (aka Use Cases) and use them throughout your UI layer.

-### How to start
+### Which pattern to start with?

 Start by implementing the simple pattern if you are also developing the API.
-You can rapidly prototype your application without having to write lots of abstractions.
+You can rapidly prototype your application without having to write lots of abstractions and can take advantage of the OpenAPI CodeGen feature ([Api slice](./slices/api/readme.md))

-Later on, when you learn the details of your Business and Application logic, you can refactor your Slices to fit either the Gateway or Service pattern.
+If you are not in control of the API, you can start with the Gateway pattern.
+This allows you to add a layer of abstraction on top of a Repository, that is often a third-party SDK.

 ## Setup